makertum/WooCommerce-Worldcore-Gateway-Plugin/README.md

 7. Your customers now can pay via worldcore.eu

 ## Why?
-Worldcore.eu is a new and innovative, EU-regulated payment institution that challenges the settled PayPal and Card based payment landscape:
+Worldcore.eu is a new and innovative, EU-regulated payment institution that challenges the settled PayPal and card based payment landscape:
 - Internal payments between worldcore.eu accounts are free
 - Transfers from your own bank account to your worldcore account are also free
 - International and multi-currency money transfer